turri21/GalaksijaPLUS_poseidon-ep4cgx150/README.md

-# Galaksija FPGA core for Poseidon-EP4CGX150 (WIP)
+# Galaksija PLUS FPGA core for Poseidon-EP4CGX150 (WIP)

 This port has been made thanks to the following sources: